-2020 Bonus Plan Payments
+2021 Bonus Plan Payments

-Our 2020 Bonus Plan consists of individual goals and major corporate objectives to determine overall bonus awards for participants in the 2020 Bonus Plan, including our executive officers.
-After consultation with and giving consideration to the recommendations of our CEO, our compensation committee determined that the amounts to be paid under the 2020 Bonus Plan would generally be determined based upon the achievement of both individual and corporate goals.
-For our CEO, the payout was based 100% on the corporate goal achievement, and for our other named executive officers eligible to receive a bonus, the payout was based 80% on corporate goal achievement, and 20% individual goal achievement, with the exception of Dr. Yu who received a bonus payment as part of her Separation Agreement.
-The actual bonus payout percentage and individual awards are determined by our compensation committee based on its assessment of corporate goal achievement, and individual goal achievement based on recommendations of our CEO (other than for our CEO) at a pre-established percentage for each employee, based on their position level.
+Our 2021 Bonus Plan consists of individual goals and major corporate objectives to determine overall bonus awards for participants in the 2021 Bonus Plan, including our executive officers.
+After consultation with and giving consideration to the recommendations of our CEO, our compensation committee determined that the amounts to be paid under the 2021 Bonus Plan would generally be determined based upon the achievement of both individual and corporate goals.
+For our CEO, the payout was based 100% on the corporate goal achievement, and for our other named executive officers eligible to receive a bonus, the payout was based 80% on corporate goal achievement, and 20% individual goal achievement.
+The actual bonus payout percentage and individual awards are determined by our compensation committee based on its assessment of corporate goal achievement, and individual goal achievement based on recommendations of our CEO (other than for our CEO) at a pre-established percentage for each participant, based on their position level.